 Images, photographs, tables, charts, maps, graphs, and similar works.
 You should plan to obtain permission from not only the copyright owner of the work (i.e., the creator of the work), but also from the owner of the physical object (e.g., a museum, archive, or individual).
 Where photographs depict private individuals in private settings, you may also need permission from those in the photo.

 Interviews.
 Depending on the circumstances, copyright to an interview may be held not only by the interviewer, but also by the interviewee (for example, such as where the interviewee is tape recorded or recorded verbatim).
-Given this, the best and safest practice is to obtain permission from both the interviewer and the interviewee.
+Therefore, permission should be obtained from both individuals.

 Government documents and materials.
 Although U.S. government works (i.e., those created by a governmental officer/employee as part of his/her official duties) cannot be copyrighted, this does not mean that you can freely use any documents or materials in the government’s possession.
 The U.S. government may hold copyright to a work where it has been assigned by the copyright holder.